GaryHostt/Oracle_Integration/README.md

 ### Mapping
 I want to explain how to go about developing for an integration, such as is in [this lab](https://github.com/GaryHostt/Fusion_PurchaseOrder_Integration).
 How does one know what fields to have in the mapper when you have a generic endpoint going to a SaaS API?

 When trying to invoke a SaaS endpoint - perhaps with a generic REST trigger, you may find that you are inundated with hundreds of fields in the mapper you do not know.
 Typically, beginning by searching [the documentation is a good start](https://docs.oracle.com/en/cloud/saas/procurement/19a/oaprc/manage-purchase-orders.html#OAPRC1007407).
 Looking at the 'Defaults:' we can find the fields required for the lines, schedules, and distributions.
+If you are calling a SOAP API and simply want to abstract it away as a REST API - simply make the request payload have the same fields that the SOAP API has and then press the recommend button - it should work for the fields if they are about a 1:1 ratio and have identical names.

-Then, to understand the data types for the fields - or see how they're formatted, I'd call the endpoint to give me one or all of the business object I'm trying to create.
+Then, to understand the data types for the fields - or see how they're formatted, I'd call the endpoint to give me one or all of the given business object I'm trying to create.
 In this case, I can look at the [get all POs or get 1 PO endpoints](https://docs.oracle.com/en/cloud/saas/procurement/19d/fapra/api-purchase-orders.html).
+The responses from calling the API directly show me how it expects values to be for the given fields.
+I can then use this information when sending in field/value pairs in the request payload.

 Typically for development purposes, I would start this integration with a generic REST adapter that has ~5 fields that map to important fields for the SaaS.
 After filling out the important ones like POHeaderID, ItemNumber, etc. I activate the integration, then send a payload.
 Typically, the response will be a 500 error and the response will then contain the field that still requires an attribute.
 Next, deactivate the integration, map another field from the REST adapter to the business field and then from Postman you can dynamically try different values for that field.
 Once you find a working value - you can leave it in the submission to the generic REST adapter, or just hardcode it in the adapter.